To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 People run into problems when their numbers are closer to 50/50 than 80/20.

 You will not build the body you want if half of what you eat is junk.
-Junk food builds a junk body.
+Like Frank Zane said, “junk food builds a junk body.”

 Fake Hustle Talk